opt-elixir/faktory_worker/configuration.md

   - `password` (default: `nil`) - The password used to authenticate with Faktory.
   - `use_tls` (default: `false`) - A boolean flag that indicates whether Faktory Worker should connect using a TLS connection.

-- `pool` - A list of options to configure the pool of Faktory connections used for sending jobs to faktory.
+- `pool` - A list of options to configure the pool of Faktory connections used for sending jobs to Faktory.

   - `size` (default: `10`) - The number of connections to open to Faktory.
   - `buffer_size` (default: `:infinity`) - The number of jobs that can be stored in memory whilst waiting for an available connection from the pool.
 Note that this defaults to `:infinity` to prevent losing jobs during high load scenarios.
-This could potentially lead to increased memory consumtion if there is low throughput to Faktory.
+This could potentially lead to increased memory consumption if there is low throughput to Faktory.

 - `worker_pool` - A list of options to configure the Faktory workers.
   - `size` (default: `10`) - The number of worker connections to open to Faktory.